8 Baseball Cheers No Little League Coach or Parents Should Ever Use

 Overzealous sports dads get a lot of bad press for shouting inappropriate things at young athletes.
 This is both as it should be — being a dick to children is never okay — and slightly unfair.
 It’s hard, after all, to come up with the right bit of encouragement for a kid.
-It’s hard to come up with cheers that don’t put down the opposing team or too much pressure on nervous participants.
-Conveying support without making that message about winning is difficult enough that many parents who intend to be helpful fail.
-That’s why it’s best to go into a sports situation with a plan and why 20-year veteran youth baseball coach Mike Ferreri suggests avoiding very specific (and common) baseball phrases.
+And it’s even harder to come up with cheers that don’t put down the opposing team or too much pressure on nervous participants.
+Conveying support without putting too much emphasis on winning is an incredibly tight rope to walk, which is why it’s best to go into a sports situation with a plan and why 20-year veteran youth baseball coach Mike Ferreri suggests avoiding very specific (and common) baseball phrases.

 “I have heard it all,” Ferreri laughs.
 “Many days I have cringed at some of the things that have come out of other coaches and parents mouths.”

 These harsh cliches don’t help kids hit more home runs, have more fun, or learn anything.
 They undermine self-esteem, teamwork, and personal growth.
 They make games less fun.
 On top of that, they self-perpetuate.
 One parent uses a phrase.
 Another shouts it back.
 Things deteriorate from there.
 In order to avoid that unfortunate result, here are the cheers that no Little League parents should ever use.

 “As it turns out that is what every single little league pitcher to ever take the Pitcher’s mound is trying to do,” Ferreri says.
 “I have never seen one try to throw a ball on purpose.”
 Restating what a kid did not do right is only going to create more anxiety for most kids.
 Yes, some children can handle pressure.
 That doesn’t mean they need to or that it’s beneficial.
 If they succeed, they deserve the credit.
 People pouring on more pressure do not.